 “The expression or application of human creative skill and imagination, typically in a visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power.”Oxford English Dictionary

-What happens if an artist creates something they consider to be art but no one else agrees?
-Is it still art without a broad consensus?
-On the flip-side is something art if the world thinks it is, but the creator disagrees?
+What happens if an artist creates something they consider to be a great piece of art and no else one agrees?
+Is it great art without a broad consensus?
+On the flip side is it great art if popular opinion agrees, but the creator doesn’t?

 Is someone an artist just because they think they are?
 Or is it a term that must be given by others?